MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/P01-React-and-React-Native-Basic-Components/content.md

 </View>
 ```

+# Product So Far

 Notice that you don't need to use a closing tag for `DisplayWeather` since it doesn't have any children.
 You do need to use /> to 'self-close' this tag.

 Try loading the app on your phone, you should see it say 72˚ in the center of the screen.

+Congrats!
+You got some great practice with **using and creating React Native Components!**

 # Now Commit